New York City Debt Collection Defense Attorney

 1. Additional deposits to retirement accounts made after 90 days before the interposition of a claim are not exempt from judgment creditors under CPLR § 5205(c)(5)(i)

-2. The source of additional deposits is irrelevant for exemption purposes unless they are rollovers from other protected accounts
+2. The source of additional deposits is irrelevant for exemption purposes under CPLR § 5205(c)(5)(i), except for rollovers from other protected accounts which remain exempt; non-rollover additions made within 90 days before the lawsuit was filed are non-exempt

 3. Increases in account value, including interest and dividends, retain the same exempt or non-exempt status as their source deposits